Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Results

-In this section, we describe the results obtained for the prospects of determining the existence of extra dimensions through GW observations with the comparison between the GR Teukolsky and MTE approaches, as well as the need of the MTE for more accurate and pronounced results.
-Before describing the results, we recall the following definitions: the results/plots written with `TEU' in superscript denote the (approximate) analysis based on standard Teukolsky equation whereas the results with `MTE' in superscript define the analysis based on the modified Teukolsky framework as discussed in Section~(\ref{perturbation}).
-We start with the dephasing results, whose detection criterion is $\sim 1$ rad.
-In Fig. (\ref{fig:dephasing1}), with the use of fluxes and evolution obtained under the GR Teukolsky implementation, we provide radial and azimuthal dephasings over the observation period of one year for distinct values of ($Q, e$).
-We can easily see that the azimuthal dephasing ($\delta\Phi^{\textup{TEU}}_{\phi}$) is larger than the radial dephasing ($\delta\Phi^{\textup{TEU}}_{r}$), consistent with the existing literature.
+Now, we begin with describing the results obtained for the prospects of determining the existence of extra dimensions through GW observations with the comparison between the DF-Teukolsky and MTE approaches, as well as the need of the MTE for more accurate and pronounced results.
+Before describing the results, we recall the following definitions: the results/plots written with `DF-TEU' in superscript denote the (approximate) analysis based on the Dudley-Finley Teukolsky equation, whereas the results with `MTE' in superscript define the analysis based on the modified Teukolsky framework as discussed in Section~(\ref{perturbation}).
+Note that in the results derived, we set the mass-ratio $q=10^{-5}$ and the secondary starts the inspiral from $p_{0}=12$.
+Let us now discuss the key results in detail. \begin{alphalist} \item We start with the dephasing results, whose detection criterion is $\sim 1$ rad.
+In Fig. (\ref{fig:dephasing1}), with the use of fluxes and evolution obtained under the DF-Teukolsky implementation, we provide radial and azimuthal dephasings over the observation period of one year for distinct values of ($Q, e_0$).
+We can easily see that the azimuthal dephasing ($\delta\Phi^{\textup{DF-TEU}}_{\phi}$) is larger than the radial dephasing ($\delta\Phi^{\textup{DF-TEU}}_{r}$), consistent with the existing literature.
 As we increase the eccentricity, the dephasing increases; correspondingly, the constraint on the tidal charge also changes.
-For instance, we notice that for azimuthal dephasing, the constraint on $Q$ changes from $10^{-5}$ to $5\times 10^{-6}$ for $e=0.1$ to $e=0.4$, respectively.
-The similar case can be seen with radial dephasing.
-Note that in all cases we set the mass-ratio $q=10^{-5}$ and the secondary starts the inspiral from $p_{0}=12$.
+For instance, we notice that for azimuthal dephasing, the constraint on $Q$ changes from $10^{-5}$ to $10^{-6}$ for $e_0=0.1$ to $e_0=0.85$, respectively.
+A similar case can be seen with radial dephasing.